edgelesssys/contrast/docs/docs/howto/workload-deployment/deployment-file-preparation.md

 <!-- TODO(katexochen): Describe how runtimeClass is handled after first generate -->

+### Namespaces

+Contrast workloads can run in any namespace and a Contrast deployment can be spread across multiple namespaces.
+The Coordinator doesn't have to be in the same namespace as the workloads and is configured to use the `default` namespace when first downloading the resource.
+To better organize your deployment, you can create a dedicated namespace and change the Coordinator namespace in the deployment file.

 ### Volumes

 Contrast doesn't support sharing filesystems with the host.